glacials/last-look.nvim/README.md

 # last-look.nvim

-A Neovim plugin that shows a visual diff any time `:q` is called with unsaved changes.
+A Neovim plugin that shows a diff any time `:q` is called with unsaved changes.

 ![A screenshot of a side-by-side diff in Neovim between a buffer and its respective file on disk.](.github/screenshot.png)

-The diff is between your buffer and the file on disk.
+No extra steps;
+this just replaces
+`E37: No write since last change` with something helpful and actionable.

+From there you can choose to `:q!` or `:wq` as normal.
+You can also directly edit the diff buffer and save from there.

 ## Install